- SASS Advocacy services are free, confidential, and available 24 hours a day.

-SASS support groups provide peer emotional support in a confidential atmosphere that allows you to build trusting relationships while engaging in self exploration and self empowerment.
+SASS support groups provide peer emotional support, as well as counselor led groups in a confidential atmosphere that allows you to build trusting relationships while engaging in self exploration and self empowerment.
 Our support groups are designed to provide support and information.
 For more information, see our Support Groups page.

 Advocates can work with the survivor to address problems and barriers within systems-such as the judicial system, health care provider network, educational system or social service system- or within specific agencies or entities such as the police department, District Attorney’s office, or the Department of Family Service (DHS).
 The goal is to assist the survivor in achieving her/his desired outcome, and to improve system response to all survivors.

 Support for Others Involved With the Survivor

 Family members, partners, and friends often form the core of the survivor’s support system and play a huge role in how s/he will respond and heal in the aftermath of sexual violence.
 They often have strong feelings and respond in a variety of ways, from being caring and supportive to engaging in victim-blaming and abusive behavior.
 Interrupting any victim-blaming or inappropriate behavior, educating family and friends about how to best support the survivor, validating and supporting their feelings of anger, shock, and secondary trauma, and providing them with referrals and encouragement to access the support they need can be an important part of the work advocates do to support the survivor.

 - Call Us.
 You can call us 24 hours a day and ask to speak with an advocate: 541-343-SASS (7277) or toll-free (in Oregon) 1-800-788-4727